Jay Sandrich: Career

-Meisler's article also paints an appealing portrait of the director's relationship with Bill Cosby, who preferred Sandrich, who directed 100 episodes of The Cosby Show from 1985 to 1992, the series' last season, as the director of choice of the series, and with other Cosby production personnel, quoting co-executive producer Tom Werner on the show's dynamics: "Although we're really all here to service Bill Cosby's vision, the show is stronger because Jay challenges Bill and pushes him when appropriate."
-Sandrich was proud of the program's pioneering portrayal of an upper-class Black family, and of its civilized view of parent-child relations.
+The Cosby Show executive producer Tom Werner told Meisler, "Although we're really all here to service Bill Cosby's vision, the show is stronger because Jay challenges Bill and pushes him when appropriate."
+Sandrich was proud of the program's pioneering portrayal of an upper-class Black family and its civilized view of parent-child relations.

+Film and theatre work

+The only feature film Sandrich directed was Seems Like Old Times (1980), written by Neil Simon.

+Sandrich also directed for Theatre Aspen, in Aspen, Colorado, Rounding Third (2008), Chapter Two (2009), and Same Time, Next Year (2010).

 Death

 Sandrich died from complications of dementia at his home in Los Angeles on September 22, 2021, at age 89.